 - Representing a leading gas company in an LCIA arbitration brought by a US energy company in relation to the termination of a sale and purchase agreement for oil and gas assets in Egypt

-In addition, Farouk has acted as arbitrator under the ICC and DIAC rules.
+In addition, Farouk has acted as arbitrator under the ICC rules.
 He is a member of the ICC Bulletin Editorial Board.
-He is also actively involved in the Firm’s pro bono practice, having recently assisted REDRESS in a landmark case before the African Commission on Human and Peoples’ Rights (ACHPR).
+He is also actively involved in the Firm’s pro bono practice, having assisted REDRESS in a landmark case before the African Commission on Human and Peoples’ Rights (ACHPR).

 Prior to joining Three Crowns, Farouk was an international arbitration associate in the London office of a leading global firm, working as well in Riyadh and Dubai as a member of the firm’s Corporate and M&A teams.
 While in London, he was part of the firm’s Global Business and Human Rights and Global Sanctions Teams.
 Farouk was previously a legal counsel at the Permanent Court of Arbitration in The Hague, where he administered appointing authority requests, investor-State, and commercial arbitrations.
 He was also the Court’s acting representative in Mauritius, where he focused on promoting the Court’s activities and casework in Africa.
 In addition, Farouk has litigation experience before Quebec courts.
+Prior to qualifying in Quebec in 2010, Farouk trained at the legal departments of Bombardier in Montreal and Société Générale in Paris.

 Farouk holds a PhD degree in public international law from Leiden University and was a visiting scholar at the Lauterpacht Centre for International Law at the University of Cambridge.
 He obtained a bachelor’s degree in civil law from the University of Ottawa and an LLM from the University of Montreal.